-I think that David and Paul and Jesus are talking about our true life in heaven.
+David, Paul, and Jesus were talking about our true life in heaven.
 How we choose to live our lives on earth most definitely affects our eternal lives in ways that we do not understand.
-But I also think, as you can see with the varying translations, that there is a “true life” and “a life worth living” while we are here on earth.
+But also, as you can see with the varying translations, that there is a “true life” and “a life worth living” while we are here on earth.
 David knew this.
 Paul knew this.
+Jesus spoke of this.

-So let’s walk this life with our eyes on heaven, but know that God will provide for us with a “life that is real and worth living” here on earth.
-My translation: God will give us purpose here.
+So let’s walk this life with our eyes on heaven while also remembering that God will provide for us with a “life that is real and worth living” here on earth.
+Or simply: God will give us purpose here.

 And this is what is truly on David’s heart.
 He ends his song with a summary of God in his eyes.
 The two things that David knows about God are His power and His mercy.

 David ends with his favorite description of God, the beautiful Old Testament word hesed: lovingkindness, mercy, faithfulness, God’s covenant love throughout time.